HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab/HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab.github.io/_pages/research.md

 [6] Efficient Streaming Language Models with Attention Sinks.
 2023

-[7] H2O: Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models.
+[7] H2O: Heavy-Hitter Oracle for Efficient Gen Inference of Large Language Models.
 2023

 ## Semi-parametric modeling for new scaling law